aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/README.md

 only_failed_tests: "{{ validation_role.only_failed_tests | arista.avd.default(false) }}"
 ```

-The variable `fabric_name` is required to generate the report.
-This variable is automatically set on eos_designs.
-The user can select their name if this role isn't used.
-If it's not defined, it will be set to all.
-Therefore it will accept all variables.
+The variable `fabric_name` is used to select the inventory group covering all devices in the report.
+This variable is also required for the role `eos_designs`, but the user can set a name if this role is not used.
+The default value is `all` pointing to the built-in inventory group `all`.
+Therefore all devices in the inventory will be selected for the report.

 The default accepted manufacturers are "Arastra, Inc." and "Arista Networks."
 If `validation_role.xcvr_own_manufacturers` is set, it takes precedence and overrides the defined default variables.